hollyflorian/Componend-Based-Blog/README.md

 # Componend-Based-Blog
-    A Component Based Blog System powerded by the Cockpit CMS
+    A Component Based Blog System powerded by the Cockpit CMS At the end this is just a small Test System to generate Static Sides with Handlbars and the beauty of the Cockpit CMS.

 # VERSIONS
     v0.0.2: Adjust Stylings and Fix Page Generator Issues